MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-updating-strings.md

 Id|String|Y|The friendlyName of the Rich Presence string that should be used Scid|String|Y|Scid that tells us where the Rich Presence strings are defined.

-For example, if I wanted to update the Rich Presence for user whose xuid is 12345, my call would look as follows:
+For example, to update the Rich Presence for the user whose xuid is 12345, the call would look as follows:

           POST /users/xuid(12345)/devices/current/titles/current